Tip Toe (Roddy Ricch song)

 "Tip Toe" is a song by American rapper and singer Roddy Ricch, featuring vocals from fellow American rapper and singer A Boogie wit da Hoodie.
 The song was released on November 25, 2019, as the third single from Ricch's debut studio album Please Excuse Me for Being Antisocial.
 The song was written by the artists alongside producers Niaggi and Pilgrim.

+Composition and lyrics

 Music video

-A music video to accompany the release of "Tip Toe" was first released onto YouTube on November 25, 2019.
+A music video was first released onto YouTube on November 25, 2019.